- 1916 Humble beginnings with Rev. J.D. Williams

 CROWN COLLEGE + THE CHRISTIAN AND MISSIONARY ALLIANCE

 From the very beginning in 1916, Crown College has been aligned with the Christian and Missionary Alliance denomination.
 While students attending Crown come from many different church denominations, Crown is one of four Christian and Missionary Alliance colleges in the United States.
-Today, more than five million Christians, from 81 different countries, call themselves “Alliance.”
+Today, more than five million Christians from 81 different countries call themselves “Alliance.”

 The Alliance is a light-bearing, Jesus-centered missions and church-planting movement with deeper life at its heart.
-Instead of being a denomination intent on building its own kingdom, the Alliance are a people who take action out of a love for Jesus Christ that compels them to fulfill His last command on earth: The Great Commission (Matthew 28:18-20).
+Instead of being a denomination intent on building its own kingdom, the Alliance is a people who take action out of love for Jesus Christ that compels them to fulfill His last command on earth: The Great Commission (Matthew 28:18-20).

-The mission of Crown College is to provide a biblically-based education for Christian leadership in the Christian and Missionary Alliance, the Church-at-large and the world.
+The mission of Crown College is to provide a biblically-based education for Christian leadership in the Christian and Missionary Alliance, the Church-at-large, and the world.

-The Crown College experience is more than just a degree — it equips students to do what they do best, whether that’s as a nurse, a video technician, a teacher, a pastor or a business leader.
+The Crown College experience is more than just a degree — it equips students to do what they do best, whether that’s as a nurse, a video technician, a teacher, a pastor, or a business leader.
 It means taking the skills, talents, and passions that God has given to our students and showing them how to impact the world.

 Christians prepared to serve and influence the world.

-Crown College receives outstanding support from the community and corporations in the area, and partnerships with the College are continually formulated in locations across the country and throughout the world.
+Crown College receives outstanding support from the community and corporations in the area and partnerships with the College are continually formulated in locations across the country and throughout the world.